 This week we had the absolute pleasure of recording the staff and pupils at St Athanasius’ Primary School in Carluke.
 Whilst Scotland is a bit of a trek from our studios in Wiltshire, we have now done quite a lot of recording at Schools North of the Border.
 For me, even allowing for the 6 hour drive, there is always something quite special about recording in Scotland.
 I’m not quite sure what it is, I don’t have any Scottish roots as far as I’m aware.
 Possibly it is because we have always had such a warm welcome from schools and choirs when recording in Scotland.
 And I’m delighted to say that St Athanasius was no exception.

 Having driven up the day before the recording, we stayed overnight in a little place called Bonkle House.
 A curious name and quite a curious place.
 Nevertheless it was perfectly adequate for our needs.
-As the day before was also Shelly’s birthday, we even found somewhere in Wishaw to go out for dinner – predictably I had haggis!
+I even found somewhere in Wishaw to go out for dinner – predictably I had haggis!
 It’s just so much better in Scotland compared to the stuff in packets we can find in Waitrose!

 Arriving and Setting up